SciDriver/spark-mpi/examples/spark-mpi/README.txt

 3. Stop the PMI server

-pkill -9 "pmixsrv"
+pkill -9 "mpirun"

 --------------------------------------------------------
-On a SLURM-based cluster
+On a SLURM-based cluster (Hydra-based version)
 --------------------------------------------------------

 1. Customize the sbatch script to your slurm installation